yul154/Summary-and-Interviews/Spring.md

 4. Session: Scopes a single bean definition to the lifecycle of a HTTP Session.
 5. Global-session: Scopes a single bean definition to the lifecycle of a global HTTP Session.

+## What is Dirty Read?
+* When a transaction (t1) is meant to read the changes that are performed by another transaction (t2) and provided transaction t2 is not committed yet; then in such a situation, the transaction t1 is called Dirty Read transaction.
 ---

 # Spring Boot